jean-roland/LCSF_Doc/index.md

 ### Wrapping-up

-The following diagram sums up how a command set is structured:
+The following diagram sums up how a LCSF protocol is structured:

 ![LCSF structure](./img/Struct.png)